zappascout/devil_notes-sources/docs/notes_8_devil.md

-AfroNet to Black Lives Matter* and Ruha Benjamin's *Race After Technology* have begun to excavate the limited but significant role Black people were able to claim for themselves in the annals of computing, while anatomizing the ways people of color were are consciously or unconsciously disadvantaged by not having a proportionate seat at the software table in the U.S. It remains the case that the ratio of Black and Hispanic coders to their proportion of the population
+AfroNet to Black Lives Matter* and Ruha Benjamin's *Race After Technology* have begun to excavate the limited but significant role Black people were able to claim for themselves in the annals of computing, while anatomizing the ways people of color were/are consciously or unconsciously disadvantaged by not having a proportionate seat at the software table in the U.S. It remains the case that the ratio of Black and Hispanic coders to their proportion of the population